Mango, Pineapple, Coconut, Lime, Mint

 Ask us Anything

-What should I blend my smoothies with?
+What should I blend this smoothies with?

 How long can I keep my smoothies for?

-They will keep for up to 2 years from production date in your freezer, but check each packet for its own Best Before End date.
-If your smoothies have defrosted a little in transit, don’t worry, simply stick them straight in the freezer and they’ll be good to go.
-A lumpy sachet may take a little longer to blend, so either give it a few minutes to defrost before blending, or a good bash with a rolling pin if particularly lumpy!
+If your packs have defrosted a little in transit, don’t worry, simply stick them straight in the freezer and they’ll be good to go.
+A lumpy sachet may take a little longer to blend, so either give it 10 minutes to defrost before blending, or a good bash with a rolling pin if particularly chunky!

 Can I recycle the packaging?

 Yes of course!
-You can recycle the cardboard box with your normal recycling, and the little sachets together with supermarket bags.
+You can recycle the outer cardboard box and inner cardboard insulation with your normal recycling, and the little sachets together with supermarket bags.
 UK law states that we can’t yet use recycled plastic for food packaging, but we’re working on a couple of more sustainable options for the future – watch this space!